django-cms/djangocms-frontend/docs/source/getting_started.rst

 The editing has therefore been categorized in tabs starting with a plugin's key tab for its most important information.
-Other tabs add general modifications to the plugin, their availabilty depending on the plugin type.
+Other tabs add general modifications to the plugin, their availability depending on the plugin type.
 The well-known "advanced settings" is available to all plugins, however, its use should in most case be covered by the new other tabs: